88-degrees/Book-of-Changes/appendix01s2.md

 1. [**Guī mèi ䷵**](e5bd92e5a6b9guimei.md) in this Appendix has the meaning simply of marriage, and for Mei we might substitute Nü ,'daughter' or 'young lady.'
 This appears from the writer's going on to point out, as elsewhere, the analogy between the growth of things in nature from the interaction of heaven and earth and the increase of mankind through marriage.
 He does this with a delicate touch.
 There is no grossness in the original any more than there is in the translation.

 But how are we to reconcile this reference to the action of heaven and earth with the bad auspice of the Thwan?
 The Khang-hsî editors felt the pressure of this difficulty, and they adduce a similar inconsistency in the account of hexagram 44 **䷫** in this treatise, adding, 'From this we may say that the interaction of the `yīn` and `yáng` cannot be dispensed with, but that we ought to be careful about it in the beginning in order to prevent mischief in the end.
-This is the doctrine of the Yî.'
+This is the doctrine of the `I Ching`.'
 This is very well, but it is no solution of the difficulty.
 The editors could not admit that the author of the Appendix did not understand or did not deal fairly with the Text; for that author, they thought, was Confucius.

 2. The same editors say that paragraph 2 implies both that the desire for the marriage originated with the lady, and that she was aware that the gentleman was older than herself.

 3. The position of a divided line above an undivided is always represented as an evil omen; it is difficult to understand why.
 There is less of an appearance of reason about it than in some other things which are said about the lines.
 The lines are where they cannot but be from the way in which the figures were formed.

-<a name="fn_179"></a>[259:LV](#fr_179) The Khang-hsî editors remark that paragraph 1 is not so much explaining the meaning of the name Făng, as; accounting for the hexagram, composed of Lî and Kăn, having such a meaning.
+<a name="fn_179"></a>[259:LV](#fr_179) The Khang-hsî editors remark that paragraph 1 is not so much explaining the meaning of the name [**Fēng ䷶**](e4b8b0feng.md), as; accounting for the hexagram, composed of **Lí ☲** and **Zhèn ☳**, having such a meaning.

 Paragraph 3 seems rather contrary to the lesson of the hexagram.
 According to it, prosperity cannot be maintained, any more than we can have the other seasons without winter or perpetual day without night; but the object of the essay is to exhort to the maintenance of prosperity.
 Is it the case that the rise of every commonwealth and cause must be followed by its decay and fall?
 The mind refuses to admit the changes of the seasons, &c., as a true analogy for all moral and intellectual movements.
-See an important remark on the concluding sentence in the Introduction, pp. 34, 35.
+See an important remark on the concluding sentence in the Introduction, [pp. 34, 35](https://sacred-texts.com/ich/icintr03.htm#page_34).

-<a name="fn_180"></a>[260:LVI](#fr_180) What is said in paragraph 1 is intended to explain the Thwan, and not to account for the meaning of the name Lü.
-It is assumed that Lü means a stranger; and the writer from the position of the fifth line, and from the attributes of the component trigrams, derives the ideas of humility, docility, a quiet restfulness, and intelligence as the characteristics proper to a stranger, and which are likely to lead to his attaining what he desires, and then advancing.
+<a name="fn_180"></a>[260:LVI](#fr_180) What is said in paragraph 1 is intended to explain the Thwan, and not to account for the meaning of the name [**Lǚ ䷷**](e69785lv.md).
+It is assumed that [**Lǚ ䷷**](e69785lv.md) means a stranger; and the writer from the position of the fifth line, and from the attributes of the component trigrams, derives the ideas of humility, docility, a quiet restfulness, and intelligence as the characteristics proper to a stranger, and which are likely to lead to his attaining what he desires, and then advancing.

 <a name="fn_181"></a>[260:LVII](#fr_181)